RickyL-2000/AlignSTS/README.md

 ### Test samples

-We provide a mini-set of test samples to demonstrate AlignSTS.
+We provide a mini-set of test samples to demonstrate AlignSTS in [here](https://drive.google.com/file/d/1hKesxqkbrBKC06eYLmlCutPathdJLCK1/view?usp=sharing).
 Specifically, we provide samples of WAV format combining the corresponding statistical files which is for faster IO.
 Please download the statistical files at `data/binary/speech2singing-testdata/`, while the WAV files are for listening.

 FYI, the naming rule of the WAV files is `[spk]#[song name]#[speech/sing identifier]#[sentence index].wav`.
 For example, a sample named `男3号#all we know#sing#14.wav` means a singing sample of song "all we know" from the 14th sentence, sung by the speaker "男3号".